Who We Are

 All Border Collie Rescue is a not for profit volunteer rescue organization dedicated to the rescue of Border Collies.
 This passionate group of Border Collie lovers have had the good fortune of meeting and befriending each other through past rescue work.
 Some of our volunteers are new to working with border collies, while some possess over a decade of experience with Border Collies.
 We work extensively with many other Border Collie and all breed rescues.

 All Border Collie Rescue started in November of 2008.
 The founder saw a need for additional funding and foster homes for rescued Border Collies and responded by obtaining non-profit status, and thus beginning ABC Rescue.
 In ABC's first year, twenty five Border Collies were rescued, rehabilitated and re-homed.
 In ABC's second year, 115 Border Collies were accepted into the program, most of whom found their forever homes.
 In our third year (2011), ABC rescued 220 Border Collies and found homes for over 170.
-So far in 2012 we are on pace to rescue even more Border Collies.
+In 2012 we rescued over 330 Border Collies and 2013 look like a banner year too!

 The Border Collies we take in come from many shelters throughout Texas, Oklahoma, Louisiana and neighboring states.
 On occasion we accept Border Collies from other rescue groups and as a result of owner relinquishment.
 Many are unwanted, abused, have been lost or are abandoned.
 While we cannot guarantee all of our Border Collies are purebred, the majority appear to be based on their looks and behaviors.
 A few may be Border Collie Mixes.
 All ABC dogs are fully vaccinated, have been heart-worm tested and on heart-worm prevention.
 Border Collies who are over 6 months of age are all spayed or neutered, those under 6 months of age will only be placed with a signed Spay Neuter Contract and the new owners will agree to regular follow ups until the dog is spayed or neutered.